 These chews will help freshen your dog's breath.
 Celery contains nutrients that promotes a healthy heart and helps freshen your dog's breath.
 The string of the celery acts like a floss!

-If your looking for dog liver treats that are crunchy, then these pure and natural treats from Rocco & Roxie are perfect for you.
-They only contain one ingredient, and no artificial flavouring or fillers.
-They're slow smoked for 15 hours which helps enrich the liver flavor - making it irresistible for our furry canines.
-If you have a 'picky eater' for a dog, don't worry - I can ensure you, you will be amazing to see your dogs tail wagging when he has these tasty treats.
+They're slow-smoked for 15 hours, which helps enrich the liver flavor.
+This makes it irresistible for our furry canines.
+If you have a "picky eater," don't worry - you will be amazed to see your dog's tail wagging when he has these tasty treats.
 Don't take my word for it, click on the link to see the reviews.
 Go on, show him some love!

-Make sure you check the ingredients.
-Many dog liver treats and other dog treats can contain additives and nasty meat byproducts, which can contribute to obesity, diabetes, and many other illnesses and diseases related to an unhealthy diet.
+When buying dog treats, ensure you check the ingredients.
+Some liver treats and other dog treats can contain additives and nasty meat byproducts.
+These may contribute to obesity, diabetes, and many other illnesses and diseases related to an unhealthy diet.
 For more information, please check out my Healthy Treats Page.

-Look for a treat that has liver as the main ingredient, ideally it should be the first ingredient listed.
-Freeze dried dog liver treats are perfect.
-They're still loaded with vitamins that your dog will benefit from and they are less messy, easy to carry around in your training treat bag.
+Look for a treat that has liver as the main ingredient.
+Ideally, it should be the first ingredient listed.
+Freeze-dried liver dog treats are perfect.
+They're loaded with vitamins and are less messy, so easy to carry around in your training treat bag.

-They are high value treats that are full of vitamins and nutrients your dog needs.
+Liver dog treats are high-value treats that are full of vitamins and nutrients your dog needs.
 An added bonus is that liver is inexpensive compared to other meats.
 If you're up for the challenge, we have plenty of recipes that can be made at home.
-Alternatively, if you rather buy some already made, we show you the healthy options and what to avoid in store bought brands.
+Alternatively, if you'd rather buy some already made, we show you the healthy options and what to avoid in store-bought brands.